-During the first quarter of 2021, RLY finished up in absolute returns and outperformed its custom strategic benchmark.
-The fund finished the quarter with overweights to natural resource equities, commodities, global infrastructure and gold.
+During the second quarter of 2021, SPDR SSGA Multi-Asset Real Return ETF (RLY) finished up in absolute returns and outperformed its custom strategic benchmark.
+The fund finished the quarter with overweights to natural resource equities, commodities and global infrastructure.

 A Look at the MRI

-Real Estate Investment Trust (REIT) Companies that own and operate commercial properties, such as office buildings and apartment complexes.
+Real Estate Investment Trusts (REITs) Companies that own and operate commercial properties, such as office buildings and apartment complexes.

 Treasury Inflation Protected Securities (TIPS) Treasury securities that are indexed to inflation in order to protect investors from the negative effects of inflation.
 TIPS are backed by the US government and are thus considered an extremely low-risk investment.
 The par value of TIPS rises with inflation, as measured by the Consumer Price Index, while the interest rate remains fixed.